Aramantos/MS1-World-Wide-Web/README.md

 **Header**

-*   Home, People, History all forward to correct pages.
+*   Clicked Home, People, History to ensure being forwarded to correct pages.
-*   FAQ & Original open a new tab to correct page
+*   Clicked on FAQ & Original to ensure a new tab opened on correct page.
-*   Brand icons forward to the home page.
+*   Clicked brand icon forward to the home page.
-*   Header stays fixed on multiple screens sizes and web browsers
+*   Ensure header stays fixed on multiple screens sizes and web browsers

 **Footer**

-*   Globe icon opens a new tab to the original webpage
+*   Ensure globe icon opens a new tab to the original webpage
-*   Social links open a new tab to the designated social media site
+*   Ensure social links open a new tab to the designated social media site

 **Bugs**